5.1 Student I.D. and E-Mail

 - School-sponsored and supported organization: Student Bar Association

 Students in all COL programs are automatically members of the Student Bar Association (“SBA”).
 The association participates in orientation for new students and the annual presentation of academic awards and sponsors a variety of activities, including social events and peer mentoring projects.

 - Student-sponsored and initiated organizations: Student leadership and participation drive the activities of these organizations and determine whether an organization exists at a particular campus at any given time.
-Current organizations include senates of the international law fraternity Delta Theta Phi, a chapter of the Student Animal Legal Defense Fund, and a chapter of the National Latino Law Student Association.
+Current organizations include senates of the international law fraternity Delta Theta Phi and a chapter of the National Latino Law Student Association.
 Students interested in participating in these or other student-initiated organizations should contact the Student Services Office.

 5.8 JD/HJD BARBRI Study Materials/Bar Support

 The School currently contracts with BARBRI, a commercial bar review provider, to provide law study materials.
 Access to certain BARBRI study materials, including study outlines and online resources, will be provided to each student in the JD Program during their Fall semester and in the second full semester in the HJD Program, following a sign-up period during which the student will be expected to provide contact information to BARBRI.
 Thereafter, from time to time a student will be given access to additional BARBRI materials appropriate for the student’s curriculum.
 Instructors may assign students to read or otherwise engage with BARBRI materials as part of coursework at the School.
 Contact information for a BARBRI representative may be obtained from the Administration Office.
 The School reserves the right to change its bar support services, including the use of a commercial provider.
 At the School’s discretion, the School will pay for such bar support services, including a review course specific to the California Bar Examination, but only if the student actively participates in the School’s bar review program within two administrations of the Bar Examination following the student’s graduation.